Frequently Asked Questions

 Are the PAA entering a team for the WAF or IFA European or World championships?

--We use IFA rules as a framework for our competitions, but at present we are not a member nation.
-Pullers wishing to compete in any international competition will need to check with the host organisation for entry requirements on their own individual basis.
+-Yes, we are entering IFA European & World championships each year.
+We use IFA rules as a framework for our competitions, & are a member nation.
+Pullers wishing to compete in any international competition will need to check with the host organisation for entry requirements.
+As an organisation we will not be entering WAF championships but have no objection or sanctions against anyone who wishes to pull with them.

 I haven't got a British or Irish Passport.
-Can I represent the UK & IRELAND in the IFA championships as an individual?
+Can I represent the UK & IRELAND in the IFA championships?

 - Yes, if you fulfil the Residency & Commitment criteria listed above.
 This has been confirmed with IFA President Anders Axlo.